İpek Soylu

 İpek Soylu (born 15 April 1996) is a Turkish former tennis player.
+On 31 October 2016, she reached her best singles ranking of world No. 151.
+On 17 April 2017, she peaked at No. 63 in the WTA doubles rankings.

+She won a major junior title in 2014 with Jil Teichmann in doubles at the US Open.

 In her career, Soylu won three doubles titles on the WTA Tour, her biggest coming at the 2016 year-end Elite Trophy.
 She also won 12 singles and 18 doubles titles on the ITF Circuit.
-On 31 October 2016, she reached her best singles ranking of world No. 151.
-On 17 April 2017, she peaked at No. 63 in the WTA doubles rankings.

-Her sole major title as a junior came in 2014, when she partnered Jil Teichmann of Switzerland to win the doubles title at the US Open.

 Playing for Turkey Fed Cup team, Soylu has accumulated a win–loss record of 13–10.
 She has been a member of the Enkaspor tennis team.

-Soylu who was coached by Erhan Oral announced her retirement from professional tennis September 2022.
+Soylu announced her retirement from professional tennis September 2022.

 Personal life and background

 Soylu was born on 15 April 1996 in Istanbul and began playing tennis at the age of six.
 Her favorite shot is forehand, while her favourite surface is clay.
 Her favorite players were Roger Federer and Li Na.